 Stanford Medicine YouTube Guidelines

 The official Stanford Medicine YouTube channel is a curated collection of contributions from School of Medicine departments, divisions, students, and the community.
-Content includes coverage of events, presentations, and associated stories about the people and work of Stanford Medicine.
+Content includes coverage of events, presentations, lectures, and associated stories about the people and work of Stanford Medicine.

 The Stanford Medicine Office of Communication and Public Affairs (OCPA) oversees editorial decisions about videos.
 In general, only content that is likely to appeal to a broad, global audience will be posted on our channel.